Dreaming381/Latios-Framework-Documentation/Core/Getting Started.md

     generating blob assets
 -   [Component Broker](Component%20Broker.md) – a specialized type for accessing
     lots of component types generically in jobs
+-   [Temp Query](Temp%20Queries.md) – a type that represents a temporary entity query created on the spot in a job

 ### Components